Women's, Gender, and Sexuality Studies

 - WGS/ANT 444 Cross-Cultural Perspectives on Women

-- WGS/HI 448 American Women in the 20th Century
+- WGS/HI 448 American Women in the Twentieth Century

 - WGS/REL 472 Women and Religion

-Examples of courses that can be taken for Women’s and Gender Studies credit**
+Examples of courses that can be taken for Women's Gender, and Sexuality Studies credit**

 - AFS 442 Issues in the African Diaspora (Black Feminist Theory)